yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 ### System-As-Built Hardware
 ##### Raspberry Pi 3 B+-- transmits health data
 **Figure4** shows the fritzing diagram of microcontroller used in the the system-as-built, in this final release.
-It shows the Raspberry Pi B+ used, along with the XBee transiever and Gyroscopic sensor connected to it.
+It shows the Raspberry Pi B+ used, along with the XBee transiever and Gyroscopic sensor connected to it.<br/>
 <img src="syshealth-finalrelease-images/4k_sender_circuit.png" alt=" " class="inline"/><br/>
 Configuration(s):<br/>
 Operating System:  Raspberry Pi OS 32-bit (Released: 2021-01-11, 1.1GB)<br/>